anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 as a set of standard configurations, of a given profile, capturing some of the variability through different values or extra specifications.

--  The software and hardware configurations are as specified in the :ref:`ref_model/chapters/chapter05:cloud infrastructure hardware profiles features and requirements.`
+-  The software and hardware configurations are as specified in the Reference Model :ref:`ref_model/chapters/chapter05:cloud infrastructure hardware profiles features and requirements`.

 -  BIOS requirement

-   -  The general BIOS requirements are described in the :ref:`ref_model/chapters/chapter05:cloud infrastructure hardware profiles features and requirements.`
+   -  The general BIOS requirements are described in the Reference Model :ref:`ref_model/chapters/chapter05:cloud infrastructure hardware profiles features and requirements.`

 **Example Profiles and their Extensions**